yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     Write-Host $enableManagedBackupScript
     ```

-3. Save the T-SQL code generated between the **Begin TSQL Script** and **End TSQL Script** in your PowerShell ISE output after execution into a notepad file.
+3. After execution in the PowerShell output, save the T-SQL code generated between the **Begin TSQL Script** and **End TSQL Script** into a notepad file.
 This code creates an identity using a Shared Access Signature (SAS) to a container in the storage account and configures managed backup when executed.

 ### Task 2: Configure managed backup in SQL Server